What is Credit Card Stacking?

 Stacking is most beneficial when:

-- You exceed monthly caps: If you spend AED 15,000/month on groceries but your card caps at AED 500 cashback (AED 10,000 spend), a second card for excess spending makes sense
+- You exceed monthly caps: If your card caps cashback at AED 1,000/month (e.g. ADCB 365’s shared cap = AED 20,000 grocery spend at 5%) and you spend beyond that, a second card for the excess makes sense

 - Category-specific rates are better: Some cards offer 5% on groceries but only 1% on dining - using a dining-specific card for restaurants is better